rust-lang/reference/src/patterns.md

 > _IdentifierPattern_ :\
 > &nbsp;&nbsp; &nbsp;&nbsp; `ref`<sup>?</sup> `mut`<sup>?</sup> [IDENTIFIER] (`@` [_PatternNoTopAlt_] ) <sup>?</sup>

-Identifier patterns bind the value they match to a variable.
+Identifier patterns bind the value they match to a variable in the [value namespace].
 The identifier must be unique within the pattern.
 The variable will shadow any variables of the same name in scope.
 The [scope] of the new binding depends on the context of where the pattern is used (such as a `let` binding or a `match` arm).